Best Starter Credit Cards for (Re)Building Your Credit

 There are many factors to consider when it comes to choosing a starter card.
 Your credit history and score certainly impact the type of card you can choose.
 But beyond this, look for a card that rewards you for responsible financial behavior, such as paying on time each month.
 Once you find a card that fits in these parameters, then you can look at the cash back or reward options.
 Don’t forget to consider other fees too, such as annual fees, foreign transactions, balance transfers, and late payment fees.
 All these can add up quickly and impact your wallet throughout the year.

 Can I get a starter credit card without credit history?

 Yes, it’s possible to get a credit card without credit history.
 Your best bet is to start with a student credit card or a secured credit card.
-Both types of credit cards can teach you responsible financial management and eventually, with
+Both types of credit cards can teach you responsible financial management.

 Who should use a starter credit card?

 Starter credit cards are essential for those establishing credit, such as students or young professionals, as well as those rebuilding their credit.
 Some of these cards require a bit of a credit history, while others are perfect for those with no credit history whatsoever.
 Anyone who wants to improve their credit score (after making on-time payments) and greater financial responsibility, should consider one of these starter credit cards.
 As your credit improves, it’ll increase the likelihood of you being able to expand your credit one day.